Link to Biography

 During her high school years, Ms. Jarrett was a member of the Music Institute of Chicago’s Academy program, where she studied with Almita and Roland Vamos.
 Andrea received the Silver Award in Music/Violin from the National Foundation for Advancement in the Arts in January of 2009.
 Also a passionate chamber musician, Andrea was a member of Quartet Polaris, Gold Medal Winners of the 2008 Fischoff National Chamber Music Competition, Junior Division.
 She performed with Quartet Polaris on NPR’s classical music series “From the Top.”
 A native midwesterner, Andrea performed as a soloist with the Dearborn, Birmingham-Bloomfield, Toledo, and Ann Arbor Symphony Orchestras during her time in high school.

-Andrea’s summer studies have brought her to many corners of the world.
+Andrea’s summer studies brought her to many corners of the world.
 She attended the Taos School of Music in 2013, where she worked closely with the Borromeo and Brentano String Quartets to perform Beethoven’s entire quartet cycle.
 In 2012, Ms. Jarrett traveled to Japan to attend the Pacific Music Festival, where she served as concertmaster under Fabio Luisi.
 Other festivals attended include Music Academy of the West, Spoleto Festival, Heifetz International Music Institute, and Interlochen Arts Camp.